Gimzou/endgame-mcp-hackathon/README.md

 ## Overview

 Build an innovative Model Context Protocol (MCP) implementation for Masa's Subnet 42.
-Think of MCP as a USB-C port for AI applications - it standardizes how AI models connect to and utilize different data sources and contextual information.
+Think of MCP as a USB-C port for AI applications - it standardizes how AI model connect to and utilize different data sources and contextual information.

 ## Prize Pool: $5,000 USDC
 - 🥇 1st place: $2,500